TanStack/table/docs/api/features/pagination.md

 getPageOptions: () => number[]
 ```

-Returns an array of page options (zer-index-based) for the current page size.
+Returns an array of page options (zero-index-based) for the current page size.

 ### `getCanPreviousPage`